 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to estimates are recognized prospectively.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 5.

 i.
 Judgements

 Information about the judgements made in applying accounting policies that have the most significant effects on the amounts recognised in the financial statements is included in the following notes: